Reading time: 4 min.

 Male pattern baldness is a progressive hair loss condition that, if left untreated, can advance to complete frontal balding and near total loss of hair at the crown.
 This is Norwood stage 6 hair loss, and it’s the second most advanced stage of hair loss on the Norwood Scale.

 If you’re concerned about hair loss, you should start looking into treatments before your hair loss gets this far.
-But if you’re just embarking on your hair restoration journey, you may still have some options.
+If you’re just embarking on your hair restoration journey, you may still have some options.

 In this article, you’ll discover: